 A community campaign group lead by residents of Throckley, Newcastle, against Banks Group's plan to extract 800,000 tonnes of coal and 40,000 tonnes of fireclay from agricultural and wooded land.
 They have raised concerns about the impact on local wildlife, access to countryside, local watercourses and the climate emergency.

+In November 2020 this campaign won and residents stopped Banks Group's last ever application for an opencast coal mine.
 Since summer 2019, Defend Dewley Hill have amassed thousands of letters of objection to the opencast, lead walks on the land to connect people with nature, and built networks across Newcastle to fight the opencast together.

 Today [8th October 2021], protesters from Coal Action Network set up a climate justice memorial at Lloyd’s of London’s Head Quarters.

 Today (1st October) is the last day of the public inquiry into the proposed West Cumbria coal mine.
 The inspector will privately deliberate the evidence presented, write up a report and make a recommendation to the Secretary of State, who is now Michael Gove.

 New report from Coal Action Network.
 Coal in Steel provides background information to campaigns against proposed new coking coal mines and considering how coal needs to be phased out of steel production.

 From West Cumbria to London, opposition to the controversial proposal for an underground coking